Total Pageviews

 Today us locals use it for long nature walks, watching live theatre (Shakespeare by the Sea)

-our Bluenose Marathon runs some of its course through here, watching the mighty ships we receive enter our port ( one of the largest natural harbors in the World)
+our Bluenose Marathon runs some of its course through here, watching the mighty ships we receive enter our port (one of the largest natural harbors in the World)

-Military History is vast in the park as it was once part of the Halifax Defense Complex ( Georges Island, Citadel Fort ,York Redoubt)
+Military History is vast in the park as it was once part of the Halifax Defense Complex

 Some of the key structures located here are the Prince of Wales Tower, Point Pleasant Battery, Fort Ogilvie, Chain Battery and Northwest Arm Battery